wassimbouzakri/ProjetC/README.md

 This is a project for ESIEA school with the c language.

 This project consist in making a matches game.

-# Installation
+# How to play

+The game is played on a grid of 30 matches.
+The two players take turns, removing 1, 2 or 3 matches per turn.
+The player who removes the last match loose.

+# How to install istallation

-- Clone the project with this command : ```git clone git@github.com:wassimbouzakri/ProjetC.git```
+- Clone the project with this command : `git clone git@github.com:wassimbouzakri/ProjetC.git`
-- Open a terminal and run this command : ```gcc main.c -o projetC && ./projetC```
+- Open a terminal and run this command : `gcc main.c -o projetC && ./projetC`

-# Technologies
+# What is the technologies stack

 - <img src="https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white" />

-# Authors

-- BOUZAKRI Wassim
-- Hakem Abdeldjebar